-- The affected pool will suspend operation immediately when staff is notified of possible contamination or staff witnesses any possible contamination. - The source and type of contamination will be determined as quickly as possible to determine the response. - Supervisor will contact Pool Vendor to respond to the potential contamination. - Any solid contaminants will be removed immediately. - Water Quality will begin treatment of the water accordingly. - The pool will remain closed for the required amount of time based upon the contamination type and chemical levels. - The pool will re-open once Pool Vendor and Management clear the pool for safe operation.
+- The affected pool will suspend operation immediately when staff is notified of possible contamination or staff witnesses any possible contamination. - The source and type of contamination will be determined as quickly as possible to determine the response. - Supervisor will contact management to inform of the potential contamination. - Any solid contaminants will be removed immediately. - Water Quality will begin treatment of the water accordingly. - The pool will remain closed for the required amount of time based upon the contamination type and chemical levels. - The pool will re-open once management clears the pool for safe operation.